Relative hyperbolicity of free extensions of free groups: Admissible subgroup systems, Flaring under weak attraction and relative hyperbolicity in free-by-cyclic groups

-Note that the components which do not cross any exponentially growing stratum associated to elements of $\mathcal{L}^+_\mathcal{K}(\phi)$ and concatenations of fixed edges and indivisible Nielsen paths are ignored in this sum as well.
+Note that the components which do not cross any exponentially growing stratum associated to elements of $\mathcal{L}^+_\mathcal{K}(\phi)$ and concatenations of fixed edges and indivisible Nielsen paths are ignored in computation of $L_\mathcal{K}(\beta)$.